VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/configuring-multiple-stores.md

 ## Share Theme Across Multiple Stores

-It is possible to share the same theme across multiple stores by using the `LiquidThemeEngine:BaseThemePath` setting in the storefront's **appsettings.json** file.
+It is possible to share the same theme across multiple stores by using the `LiquidThemeEngine:BaseThemePath` setting in the Frontend Application **appsettings.json** file.

 This approach allows each store's specific **CMS-CONTENT** folder to contain unique store customizations.